jkroso/dom-emitter/Readme.md

 ### DomEmitter.once()

-  Add listener but remove it as soon as its called once
+  Add listener but remove it after one call

 ### DomEmitter.emit(topic:String, [data]:Any)